Jeremiah 18:1-4

 The sovereign God has the authority to reshape His people when they become marred, just as a potter reshapes flawed clay.

-2 “Arise, and go down to the potter’s house, and there I will cause you to hear my words.”
+2 “Go down at once to the potter’s house, and there I will give you My message.”

-3 Then I went down to the potter’s house, and behold, he was making something on the wheels.
+3 So I went down to the potter’s house and saw him working at the wheel.

 The sovereign God has the authority to reshape His people when they become marred, just as a potter reshapes flawed clay.